 \section{Conclusions}

-We develop an efficient, rank-adaptive, sweeping-based low-rank SI-DSA for solving the RTE.
+We develop an efficient, rank-adaptive, sweeping-based low-rank SI-DSA for solving the steady state RTE.
 Beyond introducing rank adaptivity into sweeping-based iterative solvers for the RTE, the main contribution lies in the design of a novel and efficient rank-adaptation strategy that updates the basis with only mild space augmentation.
 Even for challenging problems with stringent outer-loop convergence criteria, i.e.,

 whose solution ranks are approximately $35\%–45\%$ of the full rank, the proposed method produces highly accurate low-rank solutions.
-The differences from the full-rank solutions are only $O(10^{-7})–O(10^{-8})$, while achieving savings in both memory usage and computational time.
-When the solution is intrinsically low-rank, e.g., in the diffusion-regime test in Sec. \ref{sec:homo}, the method achieves more than $12\times$ speedup and memory savings.
+The differences from the full-rank solutions are only $O(10^{-7})–O(10^{-8})$, while achieving savings in both \review{storage} and computational time.
+When the solution is intrinsically low-rank, e.g., in the diffusion-regime test in Sec. \ref{sec:homo}, the method achieves more than \review{$10\times$} speedup and storage.